Alicia Rodríguez (FALN): Early years and personal life

 Rodríguez was born in Chicago in 1953, the first in her family to be born in the United States.
-She recalled not speaking the language and teachers not knowing how to work with children who, for some reason, did not speak English.
+She recalled beginning school not knowing English and teachers not knowing how to work with children who did not speak English.
 A teacher sat her in the back of the classroom and paid little attention to her or her learning needs.

 In high school, Alicia became senior class president.
 Alicia ditched class to attend her older sister's college classes.
 This is where she began to take an interest in political science classes that discussed the wars in Algeria and Vietnam.

 Her first trip to Puerto Rico, which came only after graduating from high school, was a turning point in her life.
 On her third and last trip, as a biology student at the University of Illinois at Chicago, Alicia was heartbroken to see the devastating effects of industrial pollution on the island and resolved to combat the root of the problem - colonialism.